-The City Council may authorize investigations into the affairs of the City and the conduct of any City department, office or agency.
+The City Council may authorizemake investigations into the affairs of the City and the conduct of any City department, office or agency.
 A qualified third party shall conduct such investigations and shall report its findings to the City Council.
-For this purpose, the investigating party may subpoena witnesses, administer oaths, take testimony and require the production of evidence.
-Failure or refusal to obey a lawful order issued in the exercise of these powers by the Council shall be punishable by a fine and shall be subject to legal and equitable remedies as established by the City Council.
+Ffor this purpose, the investigating party may subpoena witnesses, administer oaths, take testimony and require the production of evidence.
+Failure or refusal to obey a lawful order issued in the exercise of these powers by the Council shall be a misdemeanor punishable by a fine and shall be subject to legal and equitable remedies as and/or jail sentence to be established by resolution of the City Council.